isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-kitchen-cabinets-without-sanding/index.md

 ###  d.
 Primer Paint Selection

 Cabinet paint should be selected according to the type of material under paint application. metallic cabinets are best painted with acrylic paint, while wooden cabinets are best painted with latex-acrylic paint.
-The laminate wood cabinet should be painted with [enamel paint](https://pestpolicy.com/what-is-enamel-paint-used-for/) for best service life performance.
+The laminate wood cabinet should be painted with [enamel paint](https://pestpolicy.com/what-is-enamel-paint-used-for/)for best service life performance.

 Avoid painted kitchen cabinets with highly concentrated oil-based paint the oil ratio in the paint should be as low as possible to prevent fire outbreaks.
 Pure latex paint should be avoided on the cabinet since its easily removed or gets washed out by fluid or water spillage within the cabinet drawers or shelves.